 During the 18th and 19th centuries Colombo became a melting pot of cultures.
 The Pettah had expanded eastward and southward for several miles and contained a multitude of commercial enterprises of all sorts.
 An Englishman writes in 1803: ‘Colombo is, for its size, one of the most populous places in India.
 There is no part in the world where so many languages are spoken, or which contains such a mixture of nations, manners and religions’.
 And as another Englishman writes in 1859: ‘The bulk of the Sinhalese (in Colombo) are often handicraftsmen and servants, the Parses are merchants, the Moors retail dealers, the Malays soldiers and valets, the Tamils labourers and coolies, and the Caffre excavators and pioneers.
 The majority of the Portuguese descendants consist of impoverished artisans and domestics. ….
 The Dutch Burghers are largely engaged in mercantile pursuits and they fill places of trust in every administrative establishment….By them the whole machinery of government is put into action under the orders of the civil officers.’
 The British themselves started to take up residence in the cinnamon gardens and the village of Kolpetty on the seaside, on the other side of the lake.
 Colombo was a good place to live, if one could adapt to the humidity and the mosquitoes.

 Around 1870 the walls of the Fort were demolished by workers with hammers and pickaxes.
-The defences were no longer needed and just stood in the way of industrial development.
+The defenses were no longer needed and just stood in the way of industrial development.
 Economic development in the Fort area led to further urban restructuring in which most of the original Dutch buildings were demolished and replaced by 19th century style department stores and offices, causing Colombo Fort to adopt its present British colonial outlook.

 Today Colombo is a reasonably pleasant city.
 Compared to most Asian capitals it is a small town where things move slowly and quietly.
 Only during the rush hours do the thoroughfares turn into noisy, smelly, traffic-congested places of horror.
 On Sundays everything is dead quiet.
 Apart from a few neighbourhoods with villas and tree lined lanes in the central area of the city, where the well-to-do live, the urban environment is mostly ugly and dull.
 Nobody cares enough about what the city looks like to spend energy on its appearance.
 In the evenings people go walking along the seaside on Galle Face Green that in the Dutch time was a swamp but is now a lawn and a gathering place.
 It is not green at all but brown, because the grass does not survive the summer heat and the salty air.
 The dark waves slosh against the small beach and the sea breeze ruffles the women’s skirts.